Let's operate Git with VScode!

 Switching and creating branches

-Clicking there will display a dialog at the top where you can create and switch branches.
+Clicking there will bring up a dialog box at the top, allowing you to create and switch branches.

 Enter a name and press Enter to complete!

-If you look at the bottom left, you can see that it has switched to the branch you just created.
+If you look at the lower left corner, you can see that you have switched to the branch you just created.

-At this stage, you have only created a local branch, so click the publish button next to it to create a remote branch.
+At this stage, only a local branch has been created, so let's click the publish button next to it to create a remote branch.

 Commit and push